Pipe Inspection is a continuous process during manufacturing. Different types of inspection and testing are performed

 - D = specified outside diameter, outside diameter corresponding to specified ANSI pipe size, or outside diameter calculated by adding 2t (as defined above) to the specified inside diameter, in. [mm].

-Holding time for the hydro test is minimum 5 sec as per ASTM A530.
-Pressure is monitored by the computerizing system.
-For welded pipe inspection, the test pressure should be held for a time, sufficient to permit the inspector to examine the entire length of the welded seam.
-Hydrostatic test can be waived under certain conditions as set in the ASTM standard
+Holding time for the hydro test is a minimum of 5 sec as per ASTM A530.
+The pressure is monitored by the computerizing system.
+For welded pipe inspection, the test pressure should be held for a time sufficient to permit the inspector to examine the entire length of the welded seam.
+A hydrostatic test can be waived under certain conditions as set in the ASTM standard.

 Pipe Visual Inspection

-- Visual Inspection is one of the most effective inspection method used to check overall product quality.
-During the visual inspection, you will check for overall product finish.
-You will check for surface imperfections such as mechanical marks, lamination, tears or any other visual imperfections and also check weld defects such as porosity, undercuts, uneven weld bead, and excess or under fill of weld material.
-Acceptance of these imperfections is as per applicable ASTM standard
+Visual Inspection is one of the most effective inspection methods used to check overall product quality.
+During the visual inspection, you will check for the overall product finish.
+You will check for surface imperfections such as mechanical marks, lamination, tears, or any other visual imperfections and also check weld defects such as porosity, undercuts, uneven weld bead, and excess or underfill of weld material.
+Acceptance of these imperfections is as per applicable ASTM standards.

 Pipe Dimension Inspection

-- Dimension inspection of the pipe is carried out based on the Dimension Standard, final dimension of the pipe must confirm the following standard or it should be as specified in purchaser’s specification.
+Dimension inspection of the pipe is carried out based on the Dimension Standard.
+The pipe’s final dimension must confirm the following standard, or it should be as specified in the purchaser’s specification.

-- For Welded and Seamless Wrought Steel Pipe dimensional requirements are cover in ASME B36.10
+- For Welded and Seamless Wrought Steel Pipe, dimensional requirements are covered in ASME B36.10.

-- For Stainless Steel Pipe dimensional requirements are cover in ASME B36.19
+- For Stainless Steel Pipe, dimensional requirements are covered in ASME B36.19.

-During dimensional inspection, following to be confirmed with standard
+During a dimensional inspection, the following is to be confirmed with the standard.